Office of International Programs

 You are required to purchase an insurance policy for the entire duration of your program (as indicated on your DS-2019) if your program's duration is less than one year.
 If your program will continue for more than one year, you may purchase insurance for first year only and renew your policy in yearly increments.
-It is your responsibility to provide proof of continuous insurance coverage to ISSFS.
+It is your responsibility to provide proof of continuous insurance coverage through the insurance waiver website.

 Foreign Medical Insurance Policies

-J-1/J-2 Exchange Visitors who will be covered within the United States under a foreign insurance policy must submit a copy of the insurance policy to ISSFS.
+J-1/J-2 Exchange Visitors who will be covered within the United States under a foreign insurance policy must submit a copy of the insurance policy through the waiver website.
 If applicable, the policy documentation should have an English translation, indicating amounts of coverage and the dates of coverage.
 Individuals carrying policies that do not meet the minimum levels of coverage outlined in this guide will be required to purchase insurance that meets the U.S. Department of State requirements, which must include medical evacuation and repatriation coverage.

 Pregnancy and Insurance Coverage

-Most U.S. medical insurance plans will not cover a pre-existing pregnancy.
-If you or your spouse is currently pregnant, you must purchase a medical insurance policy in your home country that will cover the pregnancy and birth while you are in the United States.
+If you or your spouse is currently pregnant, be sure to purchase a medical insurance policy that will cover the pregnancy and birth while you are in the United States.